7 Din Mohabbat In: Casting

 Mahira Khan and Sheheryar Munawar were signed in the lead roles, and their names were revealed as the film was announced.
 It will be their second mutual film after Ho Mann Jahaan (2016).
 Khan said, "I am doing a comedy film for the first time ever.
-I am nervous about excited as well."
+I am nervous about it and excited as well."

 The cast that were initially signed in supporting roles include Amna Ilyas, Mira Sethi, Imran Aslam, Rehana Saigol, Rimal Ali, Aamir Qureshi and Adnan Shah Tipu.
-Ilyas commented on her role that "You can also call this girl a feminist," because "she believes in equality between men and women."
+Ilyas commented on her role that "You can also call this girl a feminist, because "she believes in equality between men and women."
 Rimal Ali said, "I was approached for the movie by producer, Sanam Mehdi and I knew I had to do it."
 Sethi signed this as her debut film, she said about her role, "I am playing a British character".

 On 22 August, it was announced that Javed Sheikh will also be a part of the film, on which he commented, "We need more light hearted stories like these that have the potential to entertain the audience".
 On 31 October, it was announced that the Bulbulay fame actresses Ayesha Omer and Hina Dilpazeer too joined the cast.
 Dilpazeer commented on her second film with Meenu–Farjad, "I feel the audiences will love its unique storyline."